 Motivations for language learning number aplenty, but most beginners reach for the obvious, low-hanging fruit.
 For example, learning a new language broadens your perspective and makes you a more interesting, cultured person.
 Plenty of people endeavor to learn a new tongue for this reason alone, even if they’re unaware of the other benefits of learning a second language.

 Knowing other languages is also an obvious boon for your travels.
 If you’re someone who likes to see the world, then you’re probably more likely to strive for multilingualism.
 Other people are simply motivated by challenges, and what’s more stimulating than a brisk vocabulary drill?

 While these are reason enough to learn a new language, we’ve barely scratched the surface of all you stand to gain when you embark on a new course of study.
-Here are a few of the more unexpected perks of learning a new language.
+Here are a few of the more unexpected benefits of learning a second language.

 1. You can fight dementia.
 Studies have suggested that learning a language can combat dementia and Alzheimer’s, or delay onset by about four years.
 Bilingual people have more gray matter in their brain, which helps compensate for mental decline.

 2. You can boost your ability to recover successfully from a stroke.
 In one study, bilingual patients were more likely to have their cognitive functions intact after suffering from a stroke than monolingual patients.